 Monthly respite care costs can be calculated by multiplying the number of days in the month against the daily cost of care figure, but it’s important to note that respite care is not meant to provide long-term caregiving services.
 By its nature, respite care tends to run a few hours or days at a time.

 What that means is that for many older adults, providing a break for their caregivers could mean they need to make arrangements for one or two days per week.
-For a family caregiver, bringing in homemaking services could ease their burden and cost the family less than $600 per month, for example.
+For a family caregiver, bringing in homemaking services could ease their burden and cost the family about $1,000 per month.

 Annual Respite Care Cost